GiannisMitr/aMaze/README.md

 This program was developed as part of the coding camp ([AFDEmp]) courses.

+It loads a maze from a file, computes and prints the exit path.

+It supports two different recursive maze solving algorithms

 There is **NO** gun-powder invention *(Greek joke!)*.

-The recursive maze-solving algorithm was heavily inspired from [here].
+The basic recursive maze-solving algorithm was heavily inspired from [here].
+Additionally, an alternate modified edition of the first algorithm, was developed that computes the shortest path (but is computationally inefficient).

 ###USAGE